openearth/delft3dfmpy/README.rst

 Contribution
 ------------

-Contributions are much welcome for the documentation and for defects.
-Defects means here both behaviour not conforming the specification and missing but desirable features.
+Contributions are much welcome for the documentation, missing but desirable features and bugs.
 The code and development happens in this GitHub repository: https://github.com/openearth/delft3dfmpy.

 For contributions, use the following guidelines:

- 1. Fork the project on GitHub, clone the fork to your Operating System and open the repository as folder/workspace in your favorite IDE.
-I use VSCode + Python extension.
+ 1. Fork the project on GitHub, clone the fork to your Operating System and open the repository as folder/workspace in your favorite IDE (eg. VSCode + Python extension).

- 2. Any change applied to the source code should be tested locally.
+ 2. Make your contributions and test the changes locally.

  3. Once satisfied, push your changes as a new branch to your fork and create a Pull Request to the original repository.